-Civil stalking protection orders are orders issued when a person is or claims to be a victim of stalking, menacing, or harassment.
-Examples of situations that often lead to a civil stalking protection orders include neighbors that harass or threaten other neighbors, coworkers who harass or stalk other coworkers, and situations in which unrelated or related individuals continue to receive unwanted or persistent contact from someone that causes emotional or mental distress.
+Civil stalking protection orders are orders issued when a person is, or claims to be a victim of stalking, menacing, or harassment.
+Examples of situations that often lead to civil stalking protection orders include neighbors that harass or threaten other neighbors, coworkers who harass or stalk other coworkers, and situations in which unrelated or related individuals continue to receive unwanted or persistent contact from someone that causes emotional or mental distress.

 Juvenile Protection Orders

 Juvenile protection orders protect adults and children from other children.
 If your child is the victim of bullying or other harassment from another child, your child may benefit from a juvenile protection order.